 CURRENT ELECTRICITY AUTHORITY CONSULTATIONS

 The IEGA is making submissions to the Authority on Code change proposals that impact distributed generation.
-The major issue we have addressed is proposed changes to the transmission pricing methodology (TPM) and payment from distribution companies to distributed generation referred to as ACOT.
+The major issue we have addressed is proposed changes to the transmission pricing methodology (TPM) which is ongoing.
+The IEGA also made substantial submissions on the Authority's proposals to change the payment from distribution companies to distributed generation referred to as ACOT.

 Cross Submissions on Transmission Pricing Proposals